drepo-eth/site/content/drepo/repository/index/index.md

 Furthermore, the system relies on the anonymous accounts of the underlying blockchain.
 There is no verification process for software authors defined.
-Despite their anonymity, they are responsible for inspiring users' confidence in their work by proving their identity or, preferably, the authenticity of their published software releases.
+Despite their anonymity, they are responsible for inspiring users' confidence in their work by proving their identity or, preferably, the authenticity and validity of their published software releases.
 As a _Witnessable Application_, the decentralized repository index represents a verifiable source of information on software artifacts.

 ## Interactions